Anthony boyd, just cities lab project manager

 Anthony has gained an increased understanding of the black/white sentencing disparities, racial and ethnic disparities in and outside of imprisonment and is committed to being a force where changes are being made locally and nationally.
 He continues to participate in various workgroups on identifying alternatives to punitive and restorative justice.
 He is concerned with not only what has worked but what needs improvement in order for returning citizens to be productive and sustain long-lasting success.
 Anthony is currently involved with several groups aimed at addressing mass incarceration: ReCA (Re-entry Coaching Academy) with The U. S Attorney General Western District of Pennsylvania; Project PEACE (Universal Empowerment Center for Women, Children and Families Inc.); Washington Parks Academy Boys Mentoring; Prosper Us Recovery Park (Entrepreneurial Training for Returning Citizens).

 Anthony has worked with HOPE (Help Other People Evolve) as a Life Coach and Mentor.
 His passion through this project and many others are to help young men by assisting them in reconnecting with their inner wisdom and life purpose.
 At McKeen federal correctional facility, Anthony facilitated the Victim's Impact Group and was instrumental in the collaboration to create and bring to life The Peer Facilitator Learning Model.
 The model was developed to increase the effectiveness of peer facilitation in prison programming.
+During his stay at McKean, he worked closely alongside Dr. Tony Gaskew (Director of Criminal Justice-University of Pittsburgh at Bradford) as an Adjunct Professor for The University of Pittsburgh at Bradford.

 Anthony is a Certified Coach (Institute for Life Coach Training) and a certified tutor(Department of Labor).
 He has also served as President for the National Lifers of America Chapter 125 (Sponsored by the Chance for Life Organization).
 During that time, he served as an advocate for restorative justice, team leader and mediation coach.
 In addition, Anthony briefly served as a board member for the Chance for Life Organization.
 He firmly believes that he has a responsibility and a vested interest in the health and safety of our communities.
 He has had the opportunity to work with formerly incarcerated individuals as a life coach with the healing and rebuilding process.
 As the Just Cities Lab Project Manager for The Detroit Justice Center he brings a real-life perspective as it relates to re-entry, criminal justice, restorative justice, and second chances.